 “You can actually borrow your way to wealth.” – Robert G. Allen

-Big Banks – It might be very tempting to go to a big bank- especially one you have a history with- to seek out a loan.
-Most of us are used to dealing with them, and they have a huge amount of money to invest.
+It might be very tempting to go to a big bank- especially one you have a history with- to seek out a loan.
+Most of us are used to dealing with them, and they have considerable money to invest.

 Depending on your financial situation, you may be able to make this work.
 But some people will find it very difficult to get a loan this way.
 There are a few reasons why I say that.